E. Coli (Escherichia Coli) in Pregnancy

 Symptoms of E. coli Infection During Pregnancy

-Some of the symptoms of Escherichia coli infection during pregnancy are:
+Some of the symptoms of E. coli in pregnancy are:

 It is the most common symptom of E. coli infection.
 It manifests as a groggy feeling in the stomach, or a bad feeling in the back of the throat.